TomKelleherInc/tk.scammers/posts/2025-03-03-thrillingly-dubious/index.md

 <h4 class="subTitle">{{ description }}</h4>

+This one is kind of an historical artifact.
+I'm learning my craft here.
+It's the first time I've been redirected from LinkedIn to WhatsApp, and you can see I'm a little confused.
+I suspect this is all crap, but it takes me a moment to calibrate my instruments, and lock in on the target.

+Right around the phrase "thrillingly dubious" I'm ready to rumble.

 {% figure "./images/001.jpg", "", "", false %}
 {% figure "./images/002.jpg", "", "", false %}
 {% figure "./images/003.jpg", "", "", false %}